sww1235/connection-diagram-manager/file-format.md

 Connection Diagram Manager uses a directory structure to represent an individual project.
 All YAML files in the `src` subdirectory will be parsed for any of the following information.
 It can be all in one file, or split up into multiple files.
-There can be multiple instances of each top level dictionary which are parsed and combined as much as possible.
+Each file must not contain duplicate top level dictonaries due to parsing limitations, howeverthey can be duplicated across multiple files.
+(I didn't want to write a custom deserializer).
 If there are unique values that conflict, the user will be notified with the file names and line numbers that caused the conflict.

 In addition, additional files can be specified in the project config file that can contain a limited subset of top level dictionaries that contain